-We implement a special hexadecimal escape sequence for specifying 32 bit characters to the Lisp reader, namely we allow a sequences of the form #\Uxxxx to be processed by the reader as character whose code is specified by the hexadecimal digits xxxx.
+We implement a special hexadecimal escape sequence for specifying 32 bit characters to the Lisp reader8, namely we allow a sequences of the form $\# \ xxxx$ to be processed by the reader as character whose code is specified by the hexadecimal digits xxxx.
 The hexadecimal sequence may be one to four digits long.

-Note that this sequence is never output by the implementation.
-Instead, the corresponding Unicode character is output for characters whose code is greater than 0x00ff.
+Note that the reader escaped sequence is never output by the implementation.
+Instead, the implementation emits the bytes corresponding Unicode character is output for characters whose code is greater than 0x00ff.